threedle/text2mesh/docs/index.md

 prompt (describing style) and a stylized mesh by harnessing the representational power of CLIP.
 Text2Mesh requires neither a pre-trained generative model nor a specialized 3D mesh dataset.
-It can handle low-quality meshes (non-manifold, boundaries, etc.) with arbitrary genus, and does not require UV parameterization.
+It can handle low-quality meshes (non-manifold, boundaries, etc.) with arbitrary genus, and does not require parameterization.
 We demonstrate the ability of our technique to synthesize a myriad of styles over a wide variety of 3D meshes.

+## Overview
 <center>

 <img src="figures/pipeline.svg" alt="Pipeline" width="400"/>